python/mypy/docs/source/mypy_daemon.rst

 * ``dymypy stop`` stops the daemon.

 * ``dmypy restart -- <flags>`` restarts the daemon.
 The flags are the same as with ``dmypy start``.
+This is equivalent to a stop command followed by a start.

 * Use ``dmypy start --timeout SECONDS -- <flags>`` (or ``dmypy restart --timeout SECONDS -- <flags>``) to automatically shut down the daemon after inactivity.
+By default, the daemon runs until it's explicitly stopped.

 Use ``dmypy --help`` for help on additional commands and command-line options not discussed here, and ``dmypy <command> --help`` for help on command-specific options.

-You can use a :ref:`remote cache <remote-cache>` to speed up the initial ``dmypy check`` run.
-The speedup can be significant if you have a large codebase.

 Limitations
 ***********